UPDATED: 12:15 p.m. ET, Aug. 2021

 Almost twenty years after his death, WHUR jock Marvin Lindsey’s “Quiet Storm” playlist remains an inspiration for imitators at radio stations across the country.
-Lindsey started out interning at Howard University’s WHUR, and got his first break filling in for a DJ who couldn’t make it in.
-The positive response for Lindsey’s impromptu show led WHUR station manager (and now Radio One founder) Cathy Hughes to give him his own time slot.
+Lindsey started out interning at Howard University’s WHUR and got his first break filling in for a DJ who couldn’t make it in.
+The positive response to Lindsey’s impromptu show led WHUR station manager (and now Urban One founder), Cathy Hughes, to give him his own time slot.
 Christening the show “Quiet Storm” after a hit single from Smokey Robinson, Lindsey’s smooth soulful playlist was an instant success, and may well have influenced the growth of the “smooth Jazz” sector of the music and radio business.

-Dynanna Williams is one of the earliest and most influential female air personalities in Black radio.
+Dyana Williams is one of the earliest and most influential female air personalities in Black radio.
 Using the name “Ebony Moonbeams,” Williams started her career in broadcasting in 1973 when she was hired at Howard University’s WHUR.
 Two years later, Frankie Crocker hired Williams at WBLS-FM in her hometown, New York City.
-In 1978 she became the first African American woman rock DJ at WRQX-FM in Washington DC.
+In 1978 she became the first African American woman rock DJ at WRQX-FM in Washington, D.C.
 In 1990 Williams launched the Association of African American Music Foundation to promote African American musicians, and currently hosts a weekly broadcast, “Soulful Sunday,” on Radio One’s 107.9 WRNB in Philadelphia.

 New York rival 98.7 Kiss-FM answered Frankie Crocker’s hiring of Mr. Magic when they asked Kool DJ Red Alert to craft his own rap show on weekends.
 Self-effacing where Magic was brash, Red Alert became a beloved figure of listeners and rappers alike.
 Red Alert fostered the careers of acts such as KRS-One and Boogie Down Productions, Jungle Brothers, Queen Latifah and A Tribe Called Quest.

-Mack was already a successful air personality in Houston when a small AM station in Los Angeles called KDAY hired him to be disc jockey and music director.
-But Mack’s aggressive programming of rap music made KDAY the first station to embrace rap as a core part of its programming, and helped launch the L.A. rap scene.
-Mack gave the first airplay to now legendary acts like the LA Dream Team, Egyptian Lover, World Class Wreckin’ Cru, Dr. Dre, Eazy E, Ice T, Ice Cube, NWA, Tone Loc and dozens more.
+Mack was already a successful air personality in Houston when a small AM station in Los Angeles called KDAY hired him to be a disc jockey and music director.
+But Mack’s aggressive programming of rap music made KDAY the first station to embrace rap as a core part of its programming and helped launch the L.A. rap scene.
+Mack gave the first airplay to now-legendary acts like the LA Dream Team, Egyptian Lover, World Class Wreckin’ Cru, Dr. Dre, Eazy E, Ice T, Ice Cube, NWA, Tone Loc and dozens more.

-Russ Parr began his career as a stand-up comedian in California, and got his start in radio on Los Angeles’s famed KDAY.
+Russ Parr began his career as a stand-up comedian in California and got his start in radio on Los Angeles’s famed KDAY.
 In the mid-1980s Parr also recorded with his band “Bobby Jimmy and The Critters.”
-In 1996, he became the second African-American giant of syndication in 1996 when his Russ Parr Morning Show on Radio One’s WKYS-FM became the base of operations for a network that eventually reached more than 3 million listeners daily on over 40 radio stations.
+In 1996, he became the second African American giant of syndication when his Russ Parr Morning Show on Radio One’s WKYS-FM became the base of operations for a network that eventually reached more than 3 million listeners daily on over 40 radio stations.

 18) Star & Buc Wild

 Star (Troi Torain) and his stepbrother Buc Wild (Timothy Joseph) started their radio journey in March of 2000 hosting the morning show on Hot 97 in New York City.
 Their aggressive and culturally mixed personas quickly surpassed Howard Stern for the number one spot among young listeners.
 Though often contentious, the show continues to capture new supporters while proving to be at the forefront of today’s changing media landscape.
-Star & Buc Wild currently host the morning show on Philadelphia’s 100.3 The Beat.
+Star & Buc Wild previously hosted the morning show on Philadelphia’s 100.3 The Beat.

 Sway Calloway, along with his partner King Tech, became the first to host a hip-hop radio show on a pop station when his Wake Up Show debuted on San Francisco’s KMEL-FM in 1990.
 The Wake Up Show eventually became internationally syndicated, reaching more than 20 different markets in five countries.
 Sway himself became the morning personality on KMEL-FM, and then was hired by MTV as an on-air host and journalist.
 Sway now hosts the morning show on Sirius satellite radio’s Shade 45.